piomin/sample-spring-graphite/readme.md

-## Custom metrics visualization with Grafana and InfluxDB
+## Exporting metrics to InfluxDB and Prometheus using Spring Boot Actuator

-Detailed description can be found here: [Custom metrics visualization with Grafana and InfluxDB](https://piotrminkowski.wordpress.com/2017/07/13/custom-metrics-visualization-with-grafana-and-influxdb/)
+Detailed description can be found here: [Exporting metrics to InfluxDB and Prometheus using Spring Boot Actuator](https://piotrminkowski.wordpress.com/2018/05/11/exporting-metrics-to-influxdb-and-prometheus-using-spring-boot-actuator/)